Siberpone/ponyverse/README.md

 # Changelog
 #### 2023-04-08
-* Renamed Ponyverse template to "Ponyverse Discovery".
+* **Breaking Change** Added groups and repeatability to expressions block.
 * **Breaking Change** Moved GUI templates to views/.
 Use `[file pv/run]` instead of `[file pv/main]`.
 * Added shorthands for blocks API.
 See [blocks](BLOCKS.md) for details.
+* Renamed Ponyverse template to "Ponyverse Discovery".

 #### 2023-04-05
 * Tuned a preliminary humanized/eqg negative prompt.